earthsteading/Performance-Solutions/earthen-walls.md

 For each of the below earthen construction componets, a performance solution should be agreed between your builder, architect, engineer and building surveyor prior to applying for a build permit.

 ## Rammed earth (formwork + tyre encased)
-In scope:
- - [ ] formwork walls
- - [ ] brick and tyre encased, both for load-bearing and non-loadbearing internal and external walls.
+ - [x] in-scope: formwork walls, brick and tyre encased, both for load-bearing and non-loadbearing internal and external walls.

-Out of scope:
- - [ ] multi-storey unless via engineered Performance Solution
- - [ ] earthquake and fire safety (not yet tested)
+ - [ ] out-of-scope: multi-storey unless via engineered 'Performance Solution' (ABCB), earthquake and fire safety (not yet tested)

-Structural integrity robustness checks:
+### Structural integrity robustness checks:
  - [ ] If using internally reinforced steel, then use of conduits (vs plastic) is recommeneed to avoid cracking during shrinkage and enables the vertical rod to be post-tensioned.
  - [ ] Rammed earth can be used without stabalisation however use of portland cement to provide structural durability is recommended for walls built using formwork vs earthen bricks.
 Rammed earth walls should be tested on site prior to approval.
  - [ ] Moisutre content for rammed earth mix must be within a 3% band of the optimum moisture content, see testing methods above.